rufuspollock/rufuspollock.com/content/ubernomics.md

 This is just the same as if Pete limited the number of farmers at the market: this would be bad for consumers (and the farmers who didn't get to come) but good for the farmers who are invited as they get to sell more with less competition.
 The other example is stock-exchanges which have often ended up owned by their member share-brokers.
 The member brokers act as a club limiting access and requiring new entrants to "buy a seat on the exchange"[^1].

 The sellers' club model is reasonably common especially in the long run.
 This is because sellers often become aware of the risks to them of having their marketplace owned by a dominant monopolist.
 However, the club model has many of the drawbacks of the monopolist one.
 Sellers as a group will raise prices for consumers above optimal levels.
 For example, stock brokers will overcharge for commissions, taxis will either set rates too high or limit supply to increase their occupancy resulting in increased wait time for consumers.
 As evidence for this consider that New York City taxi permits ("taxi medallions") reached a price of over $1m in 2014 prior to the advent of competition from new rideshare services.
-In addition, the sellers club rapidly becomes a self-perpetuating in-group favouring existing existing members over new ones and resisting any innovation that would disrupt their comfortable and well-remunerated situation.
+In addition, the sellers club rapidly becomes a self-perpetuating in-group favouring existing members over new ones and resisting any innovation that would disrupt their comfortable and well-remunerated situation.
 Unfortunately, as a small, highly motivated interest group sellers often make formidable political lobby groups and once entrenched persist for a long time.

 All of the above is well illustrated by the case of Uber (and other ride-sharing companies).
 Uber is making a play to become a monopolist.
 To do this it has had to attack the existing taxi services system which in most countries sits somewhere between an open marketplace and the sellers cartel.
-Uber has spent huge amounts of its money and energy not on technology which is relatively simple but on
+Uber has spent huge amounts of its money and energy not on technology which is relatively simple but on:

 1. Political lobbying to overcome the entrenched power of taxi cartels
-2. Efforts to get to a critical mass of liquidity and especially seller liquidity by having sufficient drivers into its marketplace.
-Seller liquidity is absolutely crucial for a taxi service: users care most about their ability to get a ride promptly and reliably.
+2. Efforts to get to a critical mass of liquidity and especially seller liquidity by having sufficient drivers on its marketplace.
+Seller liquidity is absolutely crucial for a taxi service because users care most of all about their ability to get a ride promptly and reliably.

 In the short-run Uber is beneficial to consumers (and probably society as a whole) because it shakes up existing taxi services (some of which have become quite cartelized).
 It provides consumers with a highly liquid ride marketplace that is often cheaper than the old option.
 And all of this has been subsidized for us with billions of dollars from venture capitalists.

-The issue is that Uber and its venture capitalist backers are not doing all of this out of the goodness of their hearts.
+The problem is that Uber and its venture capitalist backers are not doing all of this out of the goodness of their hearts.
 They need payback and the only real way to generate the returns they need is by being the monopolist.
 Thus, in the medium to long-run dominance by Uber -- or anyone else -- is a real issue as they will use their monopoly power to exploit drivers and users, and, perhaps most importantly, to stunt and distort innovation in order to preserve their monopoly power.

 [^1]: If you who have watched the film Trading Places you will have seen this in action when the Duke brothers are bankrupted at the end and informed that their seat on the exchange will be up for auction (it is very valuable).